COLO-RECTAL CANCER

 Could a simple CT scan spot colon cancer as well as a colonoscopy?

 Knowledge-focused OngoingThis study looks at whether a CT scan can be used instead of a colonoscopy to screen for colon cancer.
-Researchers will compare the results of 600 adults aged 50-70 who had either a CT scan or a colonoscopy to see which method finds more polyps and cancers.
-The goal is to find a …
+Researchers will compare the results of 600 adults aged 50-70 who had either a CT scan or a colonoscopy.
+The goal is to see if CT scans can find polyps and cancer just as effect…

 Matched conditions: COLO-RECTAL CANCER